3liz/QgisDynamicLayersPlugin/docs/index.md

 * **Dynamic Datasource Active** : True means the layer is activated : the dynamic datasource content set in the bottom text box will be used when applying variables on the project.

 The activated layers have a green background.
 You can sort the layers in the table by clicking on one of the header columns.

 #### Dynamic properties

 This interface allows you to activate dynamic datasource for the selected layers (the layer highlighted in the table above).

 You can copy the current datasource from the layer definition by clicking on the **Copy from current datasource** button.

-Then you can change the datasource, and use variables, with the syntax `$varname` by changing `varname` by any name you want (but you need to use only letters and digits, no spaces or punctuation chars).
+Then you can change the datasource, and use QGIS expressions.

-Note, both syntax are valid : `$varname` or `${varname}` (which can become `language${languageCode}`).

 For example, if the original layer datasource for a Shapefile is